pubkey/eth-crypto/tutorials/signed-data.md

 Lets create an example-contract.
 The contract will be a donation-bag which contains some ether and has an owner.
 Whenever someone submits a valid donation-signature, he recieves a part of the contracts value.
 This allows the creator of the contract to give signed data to people **off-chain** which they can later use to claim the value **on-chain**.

-Write the contracts code in a file called `DonationBag.sol`.
-See the content [here](../contracts/DonationBag.sol).
+Write the contracts code in a file called `DonationBag.sol`. **Check out it's content [here](../contracts/DonationBag.sol)**.

 As you can see, the contract has some methods:

-- DonationBag(): The constructor which is called when the contract is created.
+- **DonationBag()**: The constructor which is called when the contract is created.
 Here we set the owner of the DonationBag
-- default-function: The default function is called when we send ether to the contract without doing anything.
+- **default-function**: The default function is called when we send ether to the contract without doing anything.
 This is needed so the contract can recieve value.
+- **prefixedHash()**: Creates a hash of the data which must be signed by the creator.
-- isSignatureValid(): checks if a given signature is really signed by the sender and contains the correct content.
+- **isSignatureValid()**: Checks if a given signature is really signed by the sender and contains the correct content.
-- recieveDonation(): This is called by the receiver when the donation is claimed.
+- **recieveDonation():** This is called by the receiver when the donation is claimed.

 ## Deploy the contract

 Before we can put the contract on our local blockchain.
 We have to compile the solidity-code to bytecode.
+We will do this by using the javascript-version of the `solc` compiler.

 ```javascript
 const solc = require('solc');